The Writing Center

 Semester and academic year study abroad programs require advanced planning.
 Students are encouraged to meet with Barnard Global staff early in their college career.
 All Barnard students who plan to study abroad for a semester or the academic year must submit the Preliminary Barnard application by March 15th of the previous academic year.
-Approval is required by the student’s Class Dean, Major advisor, Financial aid officer (if applicable), and the Study Abroad office.
+Approval is required by the student’s Class Dean, major or pre-major advisor, Financial aid officer (if applicable), and the Barnard Global office.
 Courses from abroad can potentially count towards major/minor requirements, general education requirements, or as general elective credit.
 Students are required to submit each course taken abroad for review and approval via the Study Abroad Course Approval form in Slate.
 While abroad students must be enrolled in the equivalent of at least 12 Barnard credits per semester.
 A transcript from an accredited school of record must be sent to the Barnard registrar in order for coursework from abroad to appear on the Barnard transcript.
 Grades do not appear on the Barnard transcript and are not factored into the overall GPA, although departments may count courses taken towards the major when calculating the major GPA.
 Coursework abroad must be taken for a grade and may not be taken Pass/Fail.
 The equivalent of a grade of C- or better must be received in order for a course to be eligible to transfer.
 More information on study abroad credit transfer policies is available in the Academics section of the Barnard Global website.

 Students pay Barnard tuition, a study abroad assistance fee, and an off-campus comprehensive fee for the period of study abroad.
 All other costs (housing, meals, other fees, etc.) are payable directly to the host institution at their own rate.